Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-23-partial-readonly/index.md

 ![Example of Readonly use](./step1-example-of-use.png)

 We already solved the challenge with readonly (see [Readonly under the hood](/2021-04-06-readonly-under-the-hood/)).
-Today we want to apply readonly keyword only to the specified keys ([Readonly 2](https://github.com/type-challenges/type-challenges/blob/master/questions/8-medium-readonly-2/README.md)).
+Today we want to apply readonly modifier only to the specified keys ([Readonly 2](https://github.com/type-challenges/type-challenges/blob/master/questions/8-medium-readonly-2/README.md)).

 ## Combination of 2 challenges

 Again, as for previous challenge [Omit under the hood](/2021-04-21-omit-under-the-hood/), we have a combination of challenges that we already did:

-1. We already learnt how [to apply readonly keyword to the keys](/2021-04-06-readonly-under-the-hood/):
+1. We already learnt how [to apply readonly modifier to the keys](/2021-04-06-readonly-under-the-hood/):

 ![Readonly solution](./step2-readonly-solution.png)